River Forest Public Library

-The River Forest Public Library is located at 735 Lathrop Avenue in River Forest, Illinois, a suburban community just west of Chicago.
+The River Forest Public Library is located at 735 Lathrop Avenue in River Forest, Illinois, a suburban community west of Chicago.
 It serves a core population of approximately 11,000 residents, and drawing reciprocal patrons from the surrounding area.
-The library is part of the SWAN (System Wide Automated Network consortium, which connects libraries in over 80 suburbs of Chicago through a shared catalog and other services.
+The library is part of the SWAN (System Wide Automated Network) consortium, which connects libraries in over 80 suburbs of Chicago through a shared catalog and other services.

 History

 The River Forest Public Library opened its doors in 1905, in a small store front property on Park Avenue.
 The current library building, designed by Prairie School architect, William Eugene Drummond, was completed in 1929.
 An addition to the building was added in 1989.
 A more complete history of the Library can be found on the River Forest Public Library website.

 The library is a designated significant property, as determined in a 2013 survey commissioned for the Village of River Forest Historic Preservation Commission.